davecoll3/GotNoBeans/TESTING.md

 #### ID 12
 * Expected
-  * Site user can browse the full range of events and find any local events that interest them.
+  * Site users can browse the full range of events and find any local events that interest them.

 * Testing
     <details><summary>Site User Testing: Events Browsing</summary>